Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-searching-for-files-on-linux/_index.md

 {{% notice tip %}}

-This article discussed new features appearing in Velociraptor's 0.6.3 release.
+This article discusses new features appearing in Velociraptor's 0.6.3 release.
 Earlier releases may not have the same features.

 {{% /notice %}}